-Canadian traveler info is run through these systems, in addition to some other databases.
+Canadian traveller info is run through these systems, in addition to some other databases.
 The vast majority of applications will be approved in minutes, however, if there are any hits in the systems, the application will go on to be processed manually.

 If the decision is made not to grant the ETIAS visa waiver on security grounds, the individual will not be able to access any of the 26 Schengen Area nations.

-Despite such thorough checks, Canadians with a criminal record should not be deterred from applying, ETIAS requests are analyzed on a case-by-case basis.
+Despite such thorough checks, Canadians with a criminal record should not be deterred from applying, ETIAS requests are analysed on a case-by-case basis.
 Only those individuals considered a threat will be denied a visa waiver.